illegal-instruction-co/ii-importer/README.md

 # ii-importer

-*importer is a tiny tool i coded for use later in a larger project that I called "winthreads".*
+*importer is a tiny tool i coded for use later in larger project.*

 ## What does this importer do?